Regex with re: Extracting Counters and Parsing show Output in Python

 # GigabitEthernet0/2: 0 errors, 0 CRC

 The re.MULTILINE flag makes ^ match the start of every line, not just the start of the whole string — essential when scanning multi-line command output.
-Note also we convert captured strings to int: regex always hands you text.
+Note also the conversion of captured strings to int: regex always returns text.

 A Word on When NOT to Use Regex

-If you find yourself writing a regex to parse deeply nested or table-structured output, stop.
-Later this week we will cover TextFSM and ntc-templates, which turn show output into clean dictionaries using vendor-maintained templates.
+A regex to parse deeply nested or table-structured output is a signal to stop.
+Week 3 covers TextFSM and ntc-templates, which turn show output into clean dictionaries using vendor-maintained templates.
 Regex is for targeted extraction; TextFSM is for full tables.
 Use the right tool.

 Exercises